-Archaeologists study human culture by analyzing the objects people have made.
+Archaeology: Archaeologists study human culture by analyzing the objects people have made and left behind.
 They carefully remove from the ground such things as pottery and tools, and they map the locations of houses, trash pits, and burials in order to learn about the daily lives of a people.
 They also analyze human bones and teeth to gain information on a people’s diet and the diseases they suffered.
-Archaeologists collect the remains of plants, animals, and soils from the places where people have lived in order to understand how people used and changed their natural environments.
-The time range for archaeological research begins with the earliest human ancestors millions of years ago and extends all the way up to the present day.
-Like other areas of anthropology, archaeologists are concerned with explaining differences and similarities in human societies across space and time.
+The time range for archaeological research begins with the earliest human ancestors millions of years ago and extends to the present day.

-Sociocultural anthropologists explore how people in different places live and understand the world around them.
-They want to know what people think is important and the rules they make about how they should interact with one another.
+Socio-cultural Anthropology: Socio-cultural anthropologists explore how people in different places live and understand the world around them.
+They seek to explain what people think is important and the rules they make about how they should interact with one another.
 Even within one country or society, people may disagree about how they should speak, dress, eat, or treat others.
-Anthropologists want to listen to all voices and viewpoints in order to understand how societies vary and what they have in common.
-Sociocultural anthropologists often find that the best way to learn about diverse peoples and cultures is to spend time living among them.
-They try to understand the perspectives, practices, and social organization of other groups whose values and lifeways may be very different from their own.
-The knowledge they gain can enrich human understanding on a broader level.
+Socio-cultural anthropologists listen to all voices and viewpoints to better explain how societies vary and what they have in common.

-Linguistic anthropologists study the many ways people communicate across the globe.
+Linguistic Anthropology: Linguistic anthropologists study the many ways people communicate across the globe.
 They are interested in how language is linked to how we see the world and how we relate to each other.
-This can mean looking at how language works in all its different forms, and how it changes over time.
-It also means looking at what we believe about language and communication, and how we use language in our lives.
+This can mean looking at how language works in all its different forms and how it changes over time.
 This includes the ways we use language to build and share meaning, to form or change identities, and to make or change relations of power.
-For linguistic anthropologists, language and communication are keys to how we make society and culture.